rdegges/okta.github.io/hugo/content/docs/api/resources/authn.md

 <!-- Get the u2f-api.js from https://github.com/google/u2f-ref-code/tree/master/u2f-gae-demo/war/js -->
 <script src="/u2f-api.js"></script>
 <script>
-//use the appId from the activation object var appId = activation.appId;
+  // Use the appId from the activation object var appId = activation.appId;

-var registerRequests = [{
-    version: activation.version, //use the version from the activation object
+  // Use the version and nonce from the activation object var registerRequests = [
+    {
+      version: activation.version,
-    challenge: activation.nonce //use the nonce from the activation object }];
+      challenge: activation.nonce
+    }
+  ];

   u2f.register(appId, registerRequests, [], function (data) {
     if (data.errorCode && data.errorCode !== 0) {
-    //Error from U2F platform
+      // Error from U2F platform
     } else {
-	  //Get the registrationData from the callback result var registrationData = data.registrationData;
+      // Get the registrationData from the callback result var registrationData = data.registrationData;

-	  //Get the clientData from the callback result var clientData = data.clientData;
+      // Get the clientData from the callback result var clientData = data.clientData;
     }
   });
 </script>
 ~~~